daggerok/spring-streaming-with-kafka/README.md

 ```

 for testing run in order:
-- kafka using docker-compose (read below)
+- use `spring cloud kafka` for testing
 - GreaterApplication
 - UpperCaserApplication
 - DoublerApplication
 - LoggerApplication
 - LogReceiverApplication (another logger)

-_run kafka in docker-compose_
+_other way to run kafka with docker-compose_

 ```bash
 # git clone --depth=1 https://github.com/confluentinc/cp-docker-images.git